dragoljub-99/rate-gate/README.md

 Use `RUN.bat` to start the containers again and `STOP.bat` to stop them.
 `RESET.bat` stops the containers and deletes the MySQL data volume.

 The docker bundle runs the API and MySQL locally.
-You do not need to install MySQL or configure the database manually.
+You do not need to install .NET SDK, install MySQL or configure the database manually to review the project through Docker.

 ## Test the API